rohberg/volto-searchkit-block/README.md

 ![Search @rohberg/volto-searchkit-block](public/search.png)

-## Getting started
+# Getting started

-You have ElasticSearch or OpenSearch up and running.
+You have OpenSearch or ElasticSearch up and running.

-Install [`collective.elastic.plone`](https://github.com/collective/collective.elastic.plone) and [`collective.elastic.ingest`](https://github.com/collective/collective.elastic.ingest) to provide the Plone REST API service.
+Install Plone backend add-on [`collective.elastic.plone 2.x`](https://github.com/collective/collective.elastic.plone) to provide the Plone REST API service which accepts queries and requests OpenSearch/ElasticSearch.

-## Configuration
+# Configuration

 The block is not for editors.
 So please enable adding a searchkit block once by